bra1nDump/ai-task-vscode/docs/use-cases-and-direction.md

 - Same results can be achieved with manually picking out the context using better bread files with auto complete
 - Contradicts the bet of what you sees what you get by requiring cashing

+# [Later] Allow scripting

-# [Technically very attractive, but premature.
-Focus on first customer to use out of the box tools instead] Allow scripting
+[Technically very attractive, but premature.
+Focus on first customer to use out of the box tools instead]

 The idea is to provide the user the ability to script their own workflows off badge source updates.